 There are loads more as well; just do a Google search for ‘how to write a philosophy essay’!

 Again, there's lots in the Philosophy Study Guide, but here's a spot of online advice:

 One-to-one help with your written English

-The University's Language Centre offers a one-to-one tutorial service aimed at improving your written English.
+The University Centre for Academic English offers a one-to-one tutorial service aimed at improving your written English.
 You can submit a sample of work in advance and will then have a meeting of up to an hour to discuss how to improve.
 If you're an overseas student, you can make an appointment yourself.
 If you're a home (UK) student you have to be referred, so please speak to your academic advisor.
 Find out more.